 Susan was a French teacher at Rocky River High School, but she earned her living by touching student's lives.
 Susan educated her students, but taught them about life.
 She wanted her students to expect a lot from others, to expect more from themselves, to be courageous and to be determined.
 Her life lessons were best taught when she battled cancer.
 She continued to help others when all they wanted was to help her.
 This scholarship is provided by family, friends and colleagues of Susan Thibo.
 It will be awarded to a RRHS senior who truly cares about people, has demonstrated a passion for learning, is willing to work hard to pursue his/her dreams and chooses an area of study that will provide them with a career where they can make a positive influence on children.

-Established by Albert Wilhelmy (RRHS Class of 1967) in memory of his wife, Mary Kay Wilhelmy, who fought a long battle with cancer and passed away in 2004.
-Mary Kay was a woman with a warm heart who quietly dedicated herself to her family and the community.
-This scholarship will be awarded to a RRHS senior who exhibits excellence in the classroom and holds a minimum grade point average of 3.2.
-The student must participate in an extra-curricular activity and demonstrate positive moral character in and out of the classroom.
+Established by Albert Wilhelmy IV (Class of 1991), Tracy Wilhelmy Stevens (Class of 1995), and Kylie Wilhelmy Karpel (Class of 2004) in memory of their parents, Albert R. Wilhelmy III (Class of 1967) and Mary K Wilhelmy.
+Mr. and Mrs. Wilhelmy dedicated their time to their children and grandchildren, to the community, and to the Rocky River City Schools.
+This scholarship will be awarded to a RRHS senior who exhibits excellence in the classroom and holds a minimum grade point average of 3.5.
+The student must participate in an extra-curricular activity, demonstrate positive moral character in and out of the classroom, and volunteer within the community or a non-profit organization.

 All graduating seniors of RRHS are encouraged to apply for a scholarship administered by the Rocky River Education Foundation.